Constraints on Atomistic Disorder for Scalable Electron Spin Shuttling

 The atomic structure contains disorder in the form of random alloying and rough interfaces, which leads to a nontrivial strain field.
 Strain is known to strongly impact the electronic structure of quantum dots~\cite{boykin2004valley}; resolving the strain field atomistically is therefore essential.
 To do so, we employ the Keating valence force-field model, wherein an elastic energy functional is minimized with respect to the atomic positions to obtain a relaxed atomic structure~\cite{keating1966effect,niquet2009onsite}.
-The atomic structure spans the full length of the CB ($0<x<L$) and includes the Si well and \SI{12}{\nano\meter} of the adjacent SiGe layers; it contain $1.3\times 10^7$ atoms.
+The atomic structure spans the full length of the CB ($0<x<L$) and includes the Si well and \SI{12}{\nano\meter} of the adjacent SiGe layers; it contains $1.3\times 10^7$ atoms.
+We note that atom probe tomography measurements indicate that Si--SiGe interfaces may exhibit finite Ge concentration gradients~\cite{paquelet2022atomic,klos2024atomistic}.
+We assume an atomically abrupt profile to isolate the impact of interface roughness.
+While a smooth gradient may modify confinement and valley splitting magnitudes, it is not expected to qualitatively alter the disorder-driven mechanisms discussed here.